sapalas1/remote-configs/provider/Readme.md

 Let's think about a DApp whose main page is `incompatibledapp.io` and their swaps and staking products are allocated in `swap.incompatibledapp.io` and `staking.incompatibledapp.io` respectively, and you want to add it to the `incompatible_sites.json` file.
 You can:
 1. Add the URL, including the subdomains forcing you to add two new lines to the file: `swap.incompatibledapp.io` and `staking.incompatibledapp.io`.
-2. Add only one line by removing the subdomain: `incompatibledapp.io`.
+2. **[Recommended]** Add only one line by removing the subdomain: `incompatibledapp.io`.
 By doing this, you will handle every new subdomain/product added to the DApp.

+You can check an example here: https://github.com/block-wallet/remote-configs/pull/4